 These five wellness programs all have one thing in common: They rely on behavior change to be effective.
-From fitness programs to weight-loss initiatives, employee engagement is key to any wellness program’s success.
+From nutritional education to mindfulness apps, employee engagement is key to the success of any wellness program.

-Knowing that behavior change cannot be prescribed, we’ve built our advanced primary care (APC) model around patient-provider relationships built on trust, where patients are encouraged to take greater ownership of their health goals and improve their lifestyle through daily changes.
-Professional health coaches are also available (through virtual or in-person appointments at every Vera care center) to lend an empathetic ear as patients experience the privacy and support that helps them move through the five stages of change.
+Knowing that behavior change cannot be prescribed, we’ve crafted our advanced primary care (APC) model around building close patient-provider relationships, where patients are encouraged to take greater ownership of their health goals and improve their lifestyles through daily changes.
+Professional health coaches are also available (through virtual or in-person appointments at every Vera care center) to offer support, empathy, and privacy as patients move through the five stages of change.

 Our partnership with Castlight Health will boost employee engagement and satisfaction even more.
 A patient’s ability to access a digital front door means they have greater control over their healthcare journey and digital support in taking proactive steps to improve their well-being.

 We don’t think in terms of which wellness program is right and which is wrong.
 Instead, we’re focused on helping employees achieve lasting wellness through our proven APC model and with Castlight’s digital front door.
 The health and well-being of your employees is a constant focus.